- 1 When to Stop Breastfeeding?

 How To Stop Breastfeeding?

-This is a common complaint among moms, especially the first time moms.
+This is a common complaint among moms, especially first-time moms.
 Proper latching can be tricky to learn.
 When the baby is unable to latch properly, breastfeeding becomes painful and the nipples become sore.
 Some mothers reach the point of soreness where cuts and bruises actually appear near or on the areola.

 Awkwardness/Baby not latching on properly.